 This program is focused on learning how to be creative and express one’s innate artistic talents by using natural materials such as clay and natural pigments.
-This fun hands-on activity gives students the opportunity to make clay sculptures, paint with natural materials, and try a myriad of other interesting pieces using natural and recycled materials.
+This fun hands-on activity gives students the opportunity to make clay sculptures and create art with natural materials.

 This activity can be added to any of the other options

 Grades: Prep – Senior